Make money while you wait and do nothing.

 1 x 45 – 300 = $4,200

-Not only do you need to be okay with purchasing the stock at this price, you need to have the money reserved to make the purchase.
+Not only do you need to be okay with purchasing the stock at this price, but you also need to have the money reserved to make the purchase.

 Maybe fundamental analysis is not your cup of tea.